mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

     return ()
 ```

-And `handleSucccessfulPayment` function where will "trigger" book shipment to the client.
+And `handleSucccessfulPayment` function where we will "trigger" shipment of the book to the client.

 ```haskell
 handleSuccessfulPayment :: SuccessfulPayment -> Bot ()